Introduction to Derivatives

 Forward contracts give the owner the right and obligation, to buy or sell a given security at a specified price on (or perhaps before) a specified date.

-The long position on the contract agrees to buy the security on the date.
+A person taking a long position on the contract agrees to buy the security on the specified date.
 They are betting the price will go up.

-The short position on the contract agrees to sell the security on the date.
+A person taking a short position on the contract agrees to sell the security on the specified date.
 They are betting the price will go down.

 Forward contracts can be worth less than zero.
 If I have the long position on an expiring forward contract for NPR100 and the price is NPR90, this will cost me NPR10.

 The fact that certain options can go negative mandates margin requirements, where the owner must put money in escrow to prove they can cover the losses.

 Forward contracts are used in commodity trading to hedge the risks of fluctuations.

 Forward contracts are signed between two parties, not traded on exchanges.